-The Historical Society of Haddonfield Archives Center and Research Library collection is focused on the history, genealogies, family papers, church records, images and organizational records of Haddonfield and its immediate vicinity.
+The Historical Society of Haddonfield’s Patricia Lennon Archives Center is focused on the history, genealogies, family papers, church records, images and organizational records of Haddonfield and its immediate vicinity.
 Our print holdings include older reference books on the history of the area and of early Quakers in South Jersey, and we also have pamphlets on Haddonfield events and organizations, church records of Haddonfield up to 1900, early Bible and marriage records, and genealogies relating to local families.

-The Archives Center and Research Library is currently working to improve digital access to existing catalogs and create new research tools.
+The Archives Center is currently working to improve digital access to existing catalogs and create new research tools.
 Please contact us at [email protected] to learn more about our holdings and to make a research appointment.

 Read more about our collection management policies.